Turtles band members win copyright dispute against Sirius XM

 A U.S. judge has sided with members of the 1960s band the Turtles in their dispute with Sirius XM Holdings Inc, ruling the satellite radio provider infringed on copyrights by airing their pre-1972 songs without paying royalties.

-U.S. District Court Judge Philip Gutierrez ruled in favor of Flo & Eddie on Monday, saying that copyright ownership of a sound recording includes the exclusive right to publicly perform that recording.
+U.S. District Court Judge Philip Gutierrez ruled in favour of Flo & Eddie on Monday, saying that copyright ownership of a sound recording includes the exclusive right to publicly perform that recording.

 Flo & Eddie was created in 1971 and is owned and controlled by Howard Kaylan and Mark Volman, two of the founding members of the Turtles, who were most popular for their 1967 hit single “Happy Together”.
 The lawsuit was filed in August last year, seeking royalties from the satellite broadcaster.